 We've put together a list of our top tips for tidying up your service list and turning browsers into bookers.

 Providing too much choice can lead to indecision and potentially a lost booking.
 Prioritise your best-selling services by displaying them at the top and try to avoid making your list too exhaustive.
 The majority of our Partners offer between 8 and 15 services for clients to book online and our advanced pricing options make it possible for you to create different prices for services per staff member, duration, and location.

 NOTE: Find out what your most popular services are by running a Sales by service report in Analytics.

 PRO TIP: Every so often, add a new service you'd like to introduce and test the water by offering a temporary 10% discount to see if there’s demand.

-2. Proofraed.
+Proofraed.
 Proofreed.
 Proofread.

 PRO TIP: Have a colleague or friend read over your services and make a test booking before you publish.
 It's easy to gloss over a little mistake yourself, but it might be obvious to another pair of eyes.

-- You sell time, so work out how much you currently charge per hour on average and determine whether it's enough to comfortably cover your overall costs with a bit of profit on top.
+Clients are most comfortable booking online when they know exactly what they're getting for their money.
+That's why it's important to show all of your prices upfront and avoid any hidden costs that are only charged when they get to checkout.
+You’re selling your staff member’s time, so work out how much you are currently charging per hour on average and determine whether it's enough to comfortably cover your costs with a bit of profit on top.